Our School App Stay connected on the go...

 1. Gross annual household income, as assessed by HM Revenue & Customs, does not exceed £25,000

 - P60 End of Year Certificate for all adults in the young person’s household who contribute to the household costs.
 This certificate states the earnings from an employer.
-It must be for the correct adult(s) and for the correct tax year (to April 2018).
+It must be for the correct adult(s) and for the correct tax year (2019/2020).
 The income will be shown as Total for year.

 - Self-Assessment Tax Calculation (SA302).
 This is the equivalent of the P60 for self-employed people.
-It must be for the correct adult(s) and for the correct Tax Year (to April 2018).
+It must be for the correct adult(s) and for the correct Tax Year (2019/2020).
 The income will be shown as Total for year.